akvo/agrastat/docs/user-guide.rst

 Understanding the Dataset Statistics
 -------------------------------------
 The Dataset Statistics provides a visual representation of dataset distribution across different countries, business lines, and value chains.
+Navigate to the organizations page and select the "Statistics" tab to access the dataset statistics.

 This page helps users quickly analyze dataset availability and focus areas.

 * Top 10 Countries - This section lists the top 10 countries based on the number of datasets available.
 The dataset count for each country, allows users to compare dataset availability across different regions.